Minneota falls in semifinal heartbreaker, concludes season

 CMC was able to pull ahead about midway through the half, but Rost caught the hot hand and scored 8 straight points for Minneota with back-to-back 3-pointers followed up with a 2-on-1 fastbreak layup beside Anderson after a steal to tie the score back up 32-32 with 13 minutes to play.

-The Blujays responded on a 10-2 run to take a 42-34 lead, their largest of the night, following two consecutive steals and layups from junior Sienna Duininck and a CMC 3 with 10:30 left.
+The Bluejays responded on a 10-2 run to take a 42-34 lead, their largest of the night, following two consecutive steals and layups from junior Sienna Duininck and a CMC 3 with 10:30 left.

 Yet, the Vikings never let up on their fight as they eventually brought it back within striking reach as the final minutes came around.